FOLLOW US

 • in 2020, 8 people were killed and 5 injured in 2 mass shootings in shisha bars in Hanau

-• in 2019, 2 people were shot and killed close to a synagogue in the eastern German city of Halle
+• in 2019, 2 people were shot and killed after a failed attempt to enter a synagogue in the eastern German city of Halle

 Crime

 Crime levels are similar to the UK.
-Take sensible precautions to avoid mugging, bag snatching and pickpocketing.
-Be particularly vigilant at airports, railway stations and crowded public gatherings.
-Do not leave valuables unattended.
+Take sensible precautions to avoid mugging, bag-snatching and pickpocketing.
+Be particularly vigilant at airports, railway stations and in crowded public places or gatherings.
+Do not leave bags unattended.

 Laws and cultural differences